Browsing category: Simple Living

 About This Blog (And About Me) FAQ

-A: I sometimes think that Choosing Voluntary Simplicity started itself… beginning with the drastic lifestyle change my husband and I made nearly eleven years ago.
+I sometimes think that Choosing Voluntary Simplicity started itself… beginning with the drastic lifestyle change my husband and I made nearly twenty years ago.

 Homemade Laundry Detergent — Yes Or No?